Install Sample Schemas

 A quick note as a reminder of how to install the sample schemas into an existing database.

 The sample schemas setup scripts are now available from GitHub.
 Pick the release that matches your database release.

 The scripts use a token to represent the working directory, so you can install them from anywhere, but I prefer to place them in the "$ORACLE_HOME/demo/schema" directory.
 Unzip the files into the "$ORACLE_HOME/demo/schema" directory.
 In this example we used the 184.108.40.206 version of the sample schemas.

 cd /tmp unzip /tmp/db-sample-schemas-220.127.116.11.zip cd $ORACLE_HOME/demo/schema cp -R /tmp/db-sample-schemas-18.104.22.168/* . rm -Rf /tmp/db-sample-schemas-22.214.171.124

-Replace "__SUB__CWD__" with your current working directory.
+The following Perl command will replace "__SUB__CWD__" tag in the scripts with your current working directory.
 If you are using an alternate working directory, change to that directory before running the Perl command.

 cd $ORACLE_HOME/demo/schema perl -p -i.bak -e 's#__SUB__CWD__#'$(pwd)'#g' *.sql */*.sql */*.dat

 You are now ready to start the installation.

 - OE : Order Entry